Van Lith has double-double and TCU women going to 1st Sweet 16 after 85-70 win over Louisville

-The winning feeling at the end was familiar, with the dynamic guard moving on in March Madness this season with first-timer TCU.
+The winning feeling at the end was familiar, with the dynamic guard moving on in this March Madness with first-timer TCU.

 “To make it to the Sweet 16 is really, really hard to do,” second-year TCU coach Mark Campbell said.
 “Somehow Hailey just seems to do it every year, so it’s normal for her.
 But for everybody else, it’s not normal.”